orialb/TimeEvoMPS.jl/benchmarks/benchmarks.md

 This hints that there might be some differences in the way truncation is done (or I am using some parameters wrong) in the two examples.
 In general I would expect the c++ code to be a bit faster.

-# TDVP [TODO]
+# TDVP
 Here I used `MKL_NUM_THREADS=1`.

 Times are per sweep after saturation to maximal bond dimension , `N=20, maxdim=100`.
-I restricted the maximal krylov dimension to `krylovdim=20` and used `tol=1e-10` (which was the default tolerance setting in the ITensor version).
-Also used `maxiter=10` for the Julia benchmark (which corresponds to a hard-coded value in the ITensor version, as far as I understand).
+I restricted the maximal Krylov dimension to `krylovdim=20` and used `tol=1e-10` (which was the default tolerance setting in the ITensor version).
 I don't know if those are good defaults but I was just trying to have a fair comparison.
+After performing the benchmarks I realized that a possible mistake is that maybe the `tol` parameter in `KrylovKit.exponentiate` does not have exactly the same meaning as `ErrGoal` in `applyExp` in ITensor, so it might be that after all I did not do a fair comparison.

 - ITensor (tdvp branch) ~ 14.4
 - TimeEvoMPS ~ 8.7